flekke/TarjanPlanner/readme.md

 To use TarjanPlanner, follow these steps:
 ### Option 1.
 Clone the repository
     1. Clone the repository
-    2. Install the required dependencies (geopy, networkx, matplotlib, etc)
+    2. Install the required dependencies (requirements.txt)
     3. Run the program